 "I’m calling them in the middle of the night and saying, ‘You provide these masks for your nurses or we will not enter the room.'"

 Nelson noted that there’s a vast difference in how unionized and non-unionized attendants are experiencing the crisis.
 Without a collective bargaining agreement, Delta employees have little structure or pay protection as the pandemic evolves.“Our voices are not being heard,” the Delta flight attendant said, adding that they’ve asked for the company to discontinue snack and beverage service to help stop the spread of the disease, to no avail.
 “We’re still serving passengers and having a lot of contact with them and that’s a major concern.”

 "We’re still serving passengers and having a lot of contact with them and that’s a major concern."

-“Everything’s changing so fast and people are scared,” Amber Chandler, a teacher in Erie County, New York, told VICE.
+As the pandemic closed down restaurants, shops, and schools, a public health crisis became an economic crisis, with more and more workers getting laid off and facing the costs of the virus.
+While the federal government is responding on a seemingly ad-hoc basis, for now, unions and workers groups are offering some modicum of stability where they can.“Everything’s changing so fast and people are scared,” Amber Chandler, a teacher in Erie County, New York, told VICE.
 The CDC has not given strict instructions on school closures, but many districts sent their students home anyways, with little guidance from the government as to what was happening and how schools should conduct remote learning.
 Chandler, who is the president of the Frontier Central Teachers' Association, said she collected 54 emails from her members with questions and concerns they had amidst the widespread confusion.
 “My titles in my emails were all like: What happens next?’”
 Chandler said.
 “I was able to guide people through uncertainty.
 I certainly couldn’t do that without the support of the union.”